 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Missouri.

-You might want a copy of a death certificate for your records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+You might want a copy of a death certificate for your records or, if you're in charge of wrapping up the deceased person's affairs, you may require multiple, official copies to carry out your job.
+For example, you'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death.
-If you are the executor of the estate, ask for at least ten certified copies.
+If you're the executor of the estate, ask for at least 10 certified copies.

-If you need to order copies of a death certificate after the time of death has passed, contact the local health department or go to the website of the Missouri Department of Health & Senior Services.
+If you need to order copies of a death certificate later, contact the local health department or go to the website of the Missouri Department of Health & Senior Services.
 From the DHSS website, you can download a mail-in order form or find information for ordering death certificates in person, over the phone, or online.

 In Missouri, you can obtain a certified copy of a death certificate if you can show that you have a "direct and tangible interest" in the record.
 (Missouri Revised Statutes § 193.255.)
 People with a direct and tangible interest usually include immediate family members, legal representatives, and others who need the record to determine a personal or property interest.

-If you aren’t sure whether you are eligible to order a death certificate, contact the Missouri Bureau of Vital Records before submitting your application.
-The phone number is 573-751-6387.
+If you aren't sure whether you are eligible to order a death certificate, contact the Missouri Bureau of Vital Records.

 In addition, Missouri law requires embalming if: